g76r/qron/README.md

 BUILD INSTRUCTIONS
 ------------------

-This program requires Qt >= 5.2.0 to be built.
+This program requires at build time:
-Actually Qt 5.0.0 should be enough for building, however there is a bug in Qt until 5.2.0 that can lead to random crashes in qron when executing tasks through http, therefore we advise to run with Qt 5.2.0 libs or above.
+* Qt >= 5.6.0 development libs (with QtCore, QtNetwork, QtSql modules)
+* graphviz binaries (to compile some documentation diagrams)

-The git repository uses git submodules to handle libqtpf and libqtssu dependencies, therefore you should use following steps to clone repository and submodules repositories:
+In addition, the git repository uses git submodules to handle libqtpf and libqtssu dependencies, therefore you should use following steps to clone repository and submodules repositories:

 ``` bash
 git clone git://github.com/g76r/qron.git